juliangruber/review/README.md

-  --resolutions, -r  Resolutions as JSON Array of strings                      [default: "[\"1200x800\"]"] --wait, -w         Time to give the page to finish loading, in milliseconds  [default: 0] --cache, -c        Cache snapshots for x milliseconds                        [default: false] --cookies          Adds a cookie to PhatomJS.
-Can be called multiple times   [default: "[]"] --cut              Cut snapshots to exact screen size                        [default: false] --help, -h         Print usage instructions
+  --resolutions, -r  Resolutions as JSON Array of strings                      [default: "[\"1200x800\"]"] --wait, -w         Time to give the page to finish loading, in milliseconds  [default: 0] --cache, -c        Cache snapshots for x milliseconds                        [default: false] --cookie           Adds a cookie to PhatomJS.
+Can be called multiple times   [default: "{}"] --cut              Cut snapshots to exact screen size                        [default: false] --help, -h         Print usage instructions